 This EIP defines an interface for role-based access control for smart contracts.
 Roles are defined as byte32.
-The interface specifies how to read, grant, create and destroy roles.
-It specifies the sense of role power in the format of its ability to call a given method
+The interface specifies how to read, grant, create, and destroy roles.
+It specifies the meaning of role power in terms of the ability to call a given method

-identified by bytes4 method selector.
+identified by a bytes4 method selector.
 It also specifies how metadata of roles are represented.

 There are many ways to establish access control for privileged actions.
 One common pattern is "role-based" access control, where one or more users are assigned to one or more "roles," which grant access to privileged actions.
 This pattern is more secure and flexible than ownership-based access control since it allows for many people to be granted permissions according to the principle of least privilege.